mozilla/side-view/docs/metrics.md

 el: bookmark or link
 ```

-Both bookmarks and links cannot be added to Recent Tabs; this event fires this situation occurs.
+Both bookmarks and links cannot be added to Recent Tabs; this event fires when this situation occurs.

 #### `Interface`